jesp209i/UmbracoDocs/umbraco-cloud/build-and-customize-your-solution/handle-deployments-and-environments/error-pages.md

 ## Managing Error Pages

-This tab lists all uploaded custom HTML pages and the built-in Umbraco Default.
+This tab lists all uploaded custom HTML pages and the built-in Umbraco Cloud Default.
 The **Hostnames** row shows a count of how many hostnames are currently assigned to that page.

 ![Manage Error Pages without any uploaded custom error pages](../../.gitbook/assets/cloud-error-pages-manage-empty.png)